(keep reading to learn what happened)

 It did have to close for a decent amount of time because of COVID-19 restrictions, but it is now open again and seems to have successfully weathered the storm.

-Here’s what the Pineapple Hill Grill Tustin CA location looks like in the most recent Google Maps street view update.
+Here’s what the Pineapple Hill Grill Tustin CA location looks like in the most recent Google Maps street view update – I have two pictures.

 The Renz Social House reviews are also pretty solid.